veeresht/CommPy/README.rst

 CommPy
 ======

-CommPy is an open source toolkit implementing digital communications algorithms in Python using SciPy, NumPy and Cython.
+CommPy is an open source toolkit implementing digital communications algorithms in Python using NumPy and SciPy.

 Objectives
 ----------